MayukhSobo/Awesome-Snippets/README.md

   </tr>

   <tr>
   <td> This uses SOTA transformer models to get the text features.
-This is ideal for a lot of zero shot learning where we want to get BERT/GPT features of the text data.</td>
+This is ideal for a lot of zero shot learning where we want to get BERT/GPT features of the text data. :fire: :fire: </td>

   <td> <a href="https://raw.githubusercontent.com/MayukhSobo/Awesome-Snippets/main/transformerFeatures.py">transformerFeatures.py</a></td>